 - Not all older women are frail and mentally incompetent, yet many do not receive the respect they deserve due to their age.

-In a 2005 report by the National Domestic Violence Hotline, 3.5% of the callers were from people older than age 55.
+In a 2005 report by the National Domestic Violence Hotline, 3.5% of the callers were people older than age 55.

 A 2003 report estimated that 13,000 women in the United States over age 55 reported incidents of IPV.

-However, a more recent research article, entitled “Initiatives to support older women who experience intimate partner violence,” published, February 5, 2021, on PubMed.com, suggests the literature underestimates IPV among older women.
+However, a more recent research article, entitled “Initiatives to support older women who experience intimate partner violence,” published, on February 5, 2021, on PubMed.com, suggests the literature underestimates IPV among older women.